ChmtTnky/Dokapon-Kingdom-Hairstyle-Mod-Installer/README.md

 4. Select Hairstyle: From the dropdown list, select the hairstyle you wish to replace.

-5. Click Apply: The program will then replace the model files of the selected hairstyle with your chosen model.
+5. Apply: The program will then replace the model files of the selected hairstyle with your chosen model.

 Repeat this for every hairstyle you wish to install